aspidov/otodombot/README.md

 - `evaluation/` – modules for location and ChatGPT evaluation.
 - `notifications/` – Telegram bot notifier.
 - `scheduler/` – APScheduler based periodic tasks.
+- Price history is stored for each listing and updated when prices change.
+- Listing ID is parsed from the listing page and stored for reference.

 ## Usage